-The 2001RP supports two modes of current limiting.
-In either mode, the end user can set the RMS current level at which the current limit function will kick in.
+The 2003RP supports two modes of current limiting.
+In either mode, the user can set the RMS current level at which the current limit function will operate.
 The available current limit modes are:

 Constant Current (CC) mode This is the default mode as supplied from the factory.
-In this mode of operation, the output voltage is automatically reduced by the AC power source to maintain the set current.
+In this mode, the output voltage is automatically reduced by the AC power source to maintain the set current.
 Once the current drawn drops below the set limit value, the voltage is increased again.
 No error message is generated in this mode of operation.
-This mode is suitable for starting up loads that require high inrush currents but don't need full nominal voltage to run. (example AC motors).

-Constant Voltage (CV) mode In this mode of operation, the output of the AC source is turned off and the programmed voltage is set to 0 volt as soon as the load current exceeds the set current limit value.
+This mode is suitable for starting loads that require high inrush currents but don't need full nominal voltage to run. (e.g. AC motors).
+Constant Voltage (CV) mode In this mode of operation, the output of the AC source is turned off and the programmed voltage is set to 0 volts as soon as the load current exceeds the set current limit value.
 (Trip current).